kanchanchy/Hotspot-Analysis-Taxitrip-Data/README.md

 This repository performs hotzone and hotspot analysis on New York taxi trip data.
 The repository has two parts.

 # 1. Part-1:
-It writes two User Defined Functions ST_Contains and ST_Within in SparkSQL and use them to do four spatial queries:
+It writes two User Defined Functions ST_Contains and ST_Within in SparkSQL and uses them to do four spatial queries:

     Range query: Use ST_Contains.
 Given a query rectangle R and a set of points P, it finds all the points within R.